 The following is the text of Canada’s international transactions report for February released by Statistics Canada.

-Non-residents add Canadian stocks to their holdings
+Non-residents add federal government and its enterprise bonds to their holdings

 Note to readers